Karska-dev/100-days-of-code/r1-log.md

 	Type Script zoom session from WWCode

 ### R1D61
-	Case insensitivity PR for taskcluster - make new branch and revrite fully that solution
+	Case insensitivity PR for taskcluster - make new branch and rewrite fully that solution Start to work with new pontoon issue.

+### R1D62
+	SoloLearn, python and react videos
+	Overriding methods reading

+### R1D63
+	Pontoon issue: override two methods,
+	testing,
+	new PR